Visual Identity, Typography

 Handed down through family and friends since its establishment in 1888, Katz’s Delicatessen is the oldest Jewish deli in New York City and a cultural icon that still draws many tourists and locals alike.
-As one of the oldest and the most famous deli in New York, Katz's Delicatessen came with its own set of challenges when it comes to this rebranding.
-Instead of completely revamping the brand, this project really focused on elevating it while conserving and honoring Katz's tradition to highlight the essence and authenticity of the joint without it feeling, God forbid, touristy.
+Instead of completely revamping the brand, this rebranding project really focuses on elevating Katz's while conserving and honoring their tradition to highlight the essence and authenticity of the joint.

 Bringing Back the Icon

 As one can observe through their original logo, one of Katz's most iconic features is the building itself.
 For the logo, the building has been boiled down to its most recognizable essence that is its neon sign.
 To let the customers bring a piece of the historic restaurant home, brand assets that highlight parts of the store and the store's custom were created.